lizard-buzzard/spring-security-user-registration/README.md

 - templates/userAccountPage.html
 - templates/userServicesPage.html

-An old bug for most of the html pages was fixed, the __bootstrap.min.js__ and __jquery.min.js__ script tags should be on the bottom of the page, just before the body tag:
+An old bug for most of the html pages was fixed, the __bootstrap.min.js__ and the __jquery.min.js__ script tags should be on the bottom of the page, just before the body tag:
 ```html
 <script src="https://stackpath.bootstrapcdn.com/bootstrap/4.1.3/js/bootstrap.min.js"></script>
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js"></script>